Jodhpur Travel Blog

 To begin with disasters, I waited at the wrong station until 5 minutes to departure.
 Upon suspicion, I ran to the display board only to see that the platform displayed on the website was wrong.
 Then I hurriedly crossed platforms through the staircase and finally on the second horn, I climbed onto my train with 2 backpacks.

 The journey in itself wasn’t dull due to my compartment filled with people of different experiences and different age groups.
 One of them was a student going to Pali, another just kept mentioning his love story and how remarkable it sounded to me.
 Then I clicked their photos at train crossings.
 I was really comforting to see them share their moments and experiences and they also shared their food – Mawa Kachori and Puri Sabzi.
 This introduction made me accustomed and ready in writing Jodhpur travel blog as a solo traveller.

-Exploring Jodhpur as a solo traveler:-
+Exploring Jodhpur travel blog as a solo traveler:-

 I also got Kadhi Pakoda and Pyaaz Kachori from Merta Junction which was really delicious.